JimmyNos/Render-Notifications/README.md

 1. Download the latest version of the extension as a `.zip` file.
 2. In Blender, go to **Edit > Preferences > Get Extentions**.
 3. Click **Install from disk** and select the **.zip** file.
-4. Blender will then install the extension and a new Notifications section will appear in the Render Properties tab..
+4. Blender will then install the extension and a new Notifications section will appear in the Render Properties tab.

 ## 🔧 Configuration
 ### ⚙️ Setup